janis-commerce/mongodb/README.md

 - model: `Model`: A model instance
 - values: `Object`: The values to set in the documents
 - filter: `Object`: Filter criteria to match documents
+- options: `Object`: Optional parameters of the query [See more](https://docs.mongodb.com/v3.6/reference/method/db.collection.updateMany/#definition)

 - Resolves `Number`: The number of modified documents
 - Rejects `Error` When something bad occurs